-The motherboard comes with a surface mount LGA2011 socket designed for the Intel® Xeon E5-2600 processors.
+The motherboard comes with a surface mount LGA1356 socket designed for the Intel[®] Xeon E5-2400 family processor.

 - Upon purchase of the motherboard, ensure that the PnP cap is on the socket and the socket contacts are not bent.
 Contact your retailer immediately if the PnP cap is missing, or if you see any damage to the PnP cap/socket contacts/motherboard components.
 ASUS will shoulder the cost of repair only if the damage is shipment/transit-related. - Keep the cap after installing the motherboard.
-ASUS will process Return Merchandise Authorization (RMA) requests only if the motherboard comes with the cap on the LGA2011 socket. - The product warranty does not cover damage to the socket contacts resulting from incorrect CPU installation/removal, or misplacement/loss/ incorrect removal of the PnP cap.
+ASUS will process Return Merchandise Authorization (RMA) requests only if the motherboard comes with the cap on the LGA1356 socket. - The product warranty does not cover damage to the socket contacts resulting from incorrect CPU installation/removal, or misplacement/loss/ incorrect removal of the PnP cap.